GEOS-DEV/GEOS/src/coreComponents/physicsPackages/SolutionStrategy.rst

     r(x) = 0

 is solved by employing the Newton-Raphson method.
 Here, :math:`x` is the vector of primary unknowns.
-Thus, each physics solver is responsible for assembling the Jacobian matrix :math:`J` containing the analytical derivatives of the residual vector :math:`r` with respect to the primary variables.
+Thus, each physics package is responsible for assembling the Jacobian matrix :math:`J` containing the analytical derivatives of the residual vector :math:`r` with respect to the primary variables.
 Then, at each Newton iteration :math:`\nu`, the following linear system is solved